 Garlaschelli, Battiston, Castri, Servedio and Caldarelli (2005); Souma, Fujiwara and Aoyama (2006) studied shareholders network in US, Japan and Italy.
 They found scale free characteristics.
 However their data consist of only small number of firms.
 On the other hand, our data contains 800,000 firms.
-Saito, Watanabe and Iwamura (2007) used the same data of us and already revealed that directed network has scale free distribution.
-We believed that there still remained some important characteristics in the network and then we discovered other significant results.
-And our motivation comes from the raise of complex network theory and the belief that network is also important to Economics.
+Saito, Watanabe and Iwamura (2007) used the same data of us and revealed that directed network has scale free distribution.
+We believed that there still remained some important characteristics as to network, then we discovered other significant results.
+Our motivation comes from the raise of complex network theory and the belief that network is also important to Economics not only for other fields of science.
+Rather, we believe that view of complex networks can have much influence on Economics.
 The reviews as to complex network are as follows S.N.Dorogovtesev and J.F.F.Mendes (2003); Vega-Redondo (2007).

-The purpose of the present paper is to give information of firm's transaction network for the future study of models on network, for example, competing firms on network or so.
+The purpose of the present paper is, mainly, to give information of firm's transaction network for the future study of models on network, for example, competing firms on network or so.
 Unless we know about real network structure, we do not have any idea what kind of network we can assume.
-Speaking of models on network, it has been already known that in evolutionary games literature network structure affects property of model.
-For example, Abramson and Kuperman (2001) discussed that Prisoner's Dilemma evolutionary games, in short PD game, differ across network structures ranging from regular lattices to random graphs.
-Santos and Pacheco (2005) discussed that cooperative behavior in PD game is enhanced in scale free network.
+Speaking of models on network, it has been already known that in evolutionary games literature network structure affects results of model.
+For example, Abramson and Kuperman (2001) discussed that Prisoner's Dilemma evolutionary games, in short PD game, differ across network structures ranging from regular lattices to random networks.
+Santos and Pacheco (2005) discussed cooperative behavior in PD game is enhanced in scale free network.
+Ohtsuki, Hauert, Lieberman and Nowak (2006) discussed the rule of enhancing cooperation for evolutionary games on network.
 Hence, in Economics it is likely that models on network are dependent on underlying network structures.
 This paper will lead to such kinds of studies in the near future.